Winemaking in the Midwest: Tips for the Region

 “What though youth gave love and roses,/ Age still leaves us friends and wine.” — Thomas Moore, 1815

-In the Midwest we are proud to be hailed as “the bread basket” of the nation and produce a multitude of crops.
+In the Midwest, we are proud to be hailed as “the bread basket” of the nation and produce a multitude of crops.
 However, grapes and wine production are not generally synonymous with this area.
-Nevertheless, several vineyards and wineries do thrive in the area.
+Nevertheless, vineyards and wineries have produced in the area for more than a century.
 Some grow their own grapes and many import the grapes from an environment that is more conducive for producing the best grapes for wine production.
-If you enjoy wine, pursuing the hobby of making wine yourself reaps many rewards and also expands your appreciation for what goes into the making of a good wine.
-As with many hobbies, it is not just the end result, but the process itself, that provides an intriguing experience.

 Another distinct advantage of producing your own wine, is having complete control over what goes into your wine.
 Some commercial wine producers add other ingredients to their wine, besides grapes and sugar, to enhance flavor and sometimes increase shelf life.
 Sulfites are an added ingredient that some people are allergic to and can easily be omitted from your own wine.
 Sulfites act as a preservative, so when omitted from the wine, an opened bottle needs to be consumed within a few days.